 Justice Everywhere is run by a cooperative of political theorists and philosophers with a diverse array of interests.
 Details of our authors are listed below.

 We also collaborate with the Journal of Applied Philosophy (JAP).
 JAP is a unique forum for philosophical research that seeks to make a constructive contribution to problems of practical concern.
 Open to the expression of diverse viewpoints, it brings the identification, justification, and discussion of values to bear on a broad spectrum of issues in environment, medicine, science, policy, law, politics, economics and education.
 JAP publishes in all areas of applied philosophy, and posts accessible summaries of its recent articles on Justice Everywhere.

 List of House Authors

 To see a list of each author’s blog posts, click their name under the picture

 Alexandru Volacu is an Associate Professor at the University of Bucharest and Director of the Bucharest Center for Political Theory.
 His research interests mainly revolve around several topics: the ethics of voting, theories of justice, and the ideal/non-ideal theory debate.

 I work on various issues concerning justice.
-I am particularly interested in the relevance of personal relationships to justice.
+I am particularly interested in the relevance of personal relationships to moral and political philosophy.
 I published papers about gender justice, parental rights and duties, the nature and value of childhood, the goods of work and the ideal-non-ideal theory debate.

 Andrew Walton is Lecturer in Political Philosophy in the Politics Department at Newcastle University.
 His research centres on questions of fairness in trade and justice in public policy.